John H. Smythe: London and Washington, DC

 In 1865, on the recommendation of John W. Forney and Shelton Mackenzie, Smythe traveled to London to learn acting, intending to meet with the famous actors Ira Aldridge (who was in St. Petersburg and Smythe did not meet) and Samuel Phelps.
 Smythe's money ran short and he returned home, abandoning hopes for a career on the stage.
-Smythe took manual labor work and, on the advice of William Whipple, began teaching at a school in Wilkes Barre, Pennsylvania.
+Smythe took manual labor work and, on the advice of William Whipper, began teaching at a school in Wilkes Barre, Pennsylvania.
 In 1869, Smythe enrolled at Howard University Law School where John Mercer Langston was dean.
 As a student, he was appointed by Henry M. Wittlesey clerk in the Freedmen's Bureau on January 12, 1870.
 On August 15 of that year he resigned to become a clerk in the United States Census.
 Smythe was one of the forty-nine clerks who resigned from that department in protest in 1872, and he was then appointed clerk in the internal revenue agent of the Treasury Department on August 1, 1872, resigning that appointment in November to take another appointment from George S. Boutwell as internal revenue storekeeper.
 He resigned from this position on January 8, 1873, to take a position as a clerk in the Freedman's Savings Bank in Washington, DC, but was soon sent to Wilmington, North Carolina to be a cashier in the bank there.
 When the Freedmen's Bank failed, Smythe remained in Wilmington and passed the North Carolina Bar.